SFPC/sfpc.study/README.md

-# sfpc-notion
+# sfpc.study
-A simple Node-Express app testing out using the notion api to load page content from notion.
+Working draft on new sfpc.study homepage.
+A Node+Express app using jQuery and the Notion API to dynamically load content.

 To Set up:
 - clone this repo into a folder.